094459/newsletter-oss-projects/README.md

 **sample-code-for-a-secure-vault-using-aws-nitro-enclaves**

 [sample-code-for-a-secure-vault-using-aws-nitro-enclaves](https://aws-oss.beachgeek.co.uk/43c) - This repository contains a sample secure vault solution built using AWS Nitro Enclaves, a feature available exclusively through the AWS Nitro System hypervisor on supported Amazon EC2 instances.
 A vault solution is useful when you need to ensure sensitive data (such as Protected Health Information (PHI)/Personally Identifiable Information (PII)) is properly secured at rest and can only be decrypted through approved channels.
 Check out more details about how cool Nitro Enclaves are by reading the supporting documentation for this project, [About the AWS Nitro Enclaves Vault](https://aws-oss.beachgeek.co.uk/43b).(#203)

+**secret**

+[secret](https://aws-oss.beachgeek.co.uk/4ez) is from **AWS Hero Matthew Bonig** and provides a CDK Construct to create Secrets Manager secrets without unexpectedly recreating them (avoiding the issue when you update the generateSecretString property, the secret gets recreated!).
+Detailed README including the design philosophy. (#211)

 **security-hardened-amis-for-eks**